-- a candidate may seek nomination for Mayor, Council and Community Board but if elected as Mayor and to the Council, the Mayoral position is filled and the Council position is vacated (with the next highest polling candidate elected). - a candidate may seek nomination for Mayor, Council and Community Board but if elected to the Council and a Community Board, the Council position is filled and the Community Board position is vacated (with the next highest polling candidate elected). - a candidate may seek nomination for Mayor, Council and Community Board but cannot also seek nomination for the Bay of Plenty Regional Council (i.e. a candidate may stand for the Whakatāne District Council or the Bay of Plenty Regional Council, but not both).
-[Section 58 Local Electoral Act 2001]. - a candidate may stand for one ward only (not multiple wards).
+- a candidate may seek nomination for Mayor, Council and Community Board but if elected to the Council and a Community Board, the Council position is filled and the Community Board position is vacated (and filled by the next highest polling unelected Community Board candidate). - a candidate may seek nomination for Mayor, Council and Community Board but cannot also seek nomination for the Bay of Plenty Regional Council (i.e. a candidate may stand for the Whakatāne District Council or the Bay of Plenty Regional Council, but not both).

+- a candidate may stand for one ward only (not multiple wards).

+- a candidate seeking nomination to a

+Community Board where the Community

+Board is subdivided for electoral purposes, can

+only be nominated to one subdivision of that

+Community Board.

-- a candidate seeking nomination to a Community Board where the Community Board is subdivided for electoral purposes, can only be nominated to one subdivision of that Community Board. - a candidate for Mayor or Council (or candidate's spouse) cannot be a person concerned or interested in contracts over \$25,000 with Whakatāne District Council.
-[Section 3(1) Local Authorities (Members' Interests) Act 1968].
-This restriction may be waived, and it is recommended that advice from Audit New Zealand is sought. - an employee of the Whakatāne District Council who is elected as Mayor or Councillor must resign from their position as an employee of the Whakatāne District Council before taking up their position.
-An employee will need to alert their manager of the intention to stand for office prior to any nomination being lodged.
-[Section 41(5) Local Government Act 2002].
+- a candidate for Mayor or Council (or candidate's spouse) cannot be a person concerned or interested in contracts over \$25,000 with Whakatāne District Council.

+[Section 3(1) Local Authorities (Members' Interests) Act 1968] This restriction may be waived, and it is recommended that advice from Audit New Zealand is sought.

+- an employee of the Whakatāne District

+Council who is elected as Mayor or

+Councillor must resign from their position

+as an employee of the Whakatāne District

+Council before taking up their position.
+An

+employee will need to alert their manager of

+the intention to stand for office prior to any

+nomination being lodged.

+[Section 41(5) Local Government Act 2002]